EvgenyNerush/easy-xray/README.md

 ### Tor

 Most of GUI clients are based on xray core, but do not fully support its configuration, that is crutial for Tor.
 To use [TorBrowser](https://www.torproject.org/download/) in this case, use bridges.
-To get a bridge, send a letter to bridges@torproject.org, then copy symbols after `obfs4` and paste them to TorBrowser bridge settings.
+To turn on a bridge, go to Settings/Connection, then to
+Bridges section and choose a built-in obfs4 bridge.

 ### Bittorrent